-FRS 109 replaces most of the existing guidance in FRS 39 Financial Instruments: Recognition and Measurement.
+SFRS(I) 9 replaces most of the existing guidance in FRS 39 Financial Instruments: Recognition and Measurement.
 It includes revised guidance on the classification and measurement of financial instruments, a new expected credit loss model for calculating impairment on financial assets, and new general hedge accounting requirements.
 It also carries forward the guidance on recognition and derecognition of financial instruments from FRS 39.
 It will change the existing accounting standards and guidance applied by the Group and the Company in accounting for financial instruments.

-The Group plans to adopt the standard when it becomes effective in 2018.
-The Group does not expect a significant adjustment arising from the adoption of FRS 109, except for the effect of applying the impairment requirements of FRS109.
+The Group has adopted the standard with effect from 1 January 2018.
+The Group does not expect a significant adjustment arising from the adoption of SFRS(I) 9, except for the effect of applying the impairment requirements of SFRS(I) 9.
 The Group is gathering data to quantify the potential impact arising from its adoption.

-FRS 115 Revenue from Contracts with Customers
+SFRS(I) 15 Revenue from Contracts with Customers

-FRS 115 establishes a five-step model to account for revenue arising from contracts with customers.
-Under FRS 115, revenue is recognised at an amount that reflects the consideration which an entity expects to be entitled in exchange for transferring goods or services to a customer.
+SFRS(I) 15 establishes a five-step model to account for revenue arising from contracts with customers.
+Under SFRS(I) 15, revenue is recognised at an amount that reflects the consideration which an entity expects to be entitled in exchange for transferring goods or services to a customer.